Family of 4, including twin boys, killed in Puerto Rico

 “It’s too early to establish a motive,” Puerto Rico Police Detective Carlos Nazario told reporters.
 “We are looking at all angles.”

-One of those angles include the fact that an elder son of the couple is in jail on federal carjacking charges and state weapon and assault charges, he said.
+He said one of those angles could be possible retaliation against an elder son of the couple who is in jail on federal carjacking charges and state weapon and assault charges.
+Someone allegedly attempted to kill him last week, and when he filed a complaint with police, they arrested him on the pending charges, Nazario said.

-Nazario identified the parents as Dorothy Wickline, 47, and Edwin Ramos, 40, and their twins, aged 9.
+He identified the parents as Dorothy Wickline, 47, and Edwin Ramos, 40, and their twins, aged 9.

 He said the four of them had celebrated New Year’s Eve with relatives and were shot shortly after they returned home.